 If Microsoft Safe Links is re-writing URLs in your phishing simulation emails, please complete the following steps:

-- On the Advanced delivery page, select the Phishing simulation tab, then click
+On the Advanced delivery page, select the Phishing simulation tab, then click Edit.

 Simulation URLs to allow:

-- Enter each domain you plan to test with in this format:
+Enter each domain you plan to test with in this format: example.com/*.
+See the image below for more examples.

 NOTE: If you're seeing the "This website is classified as malicious." warning when opening a link in a phishing/training email, please complete the safe listing steps detailed in our Safelisting for Microsoft Safe Links article.